lcerdeira/ont_tutorial_cas9/Static/TutorialPreamble.md

 # Statement of tutorial objectives

-The aim of this tutorial is to demonstrate a workflow for mapping long DNA sequence reads to a reference genome, and to evaluate the performance of a Cas9 based target enrichment strategy.
+The aim of this tutorial is to demonstrate a workflow for mapping long DNA sequence reads to a reference genome, and to evaluate the performance of a Cas9-based target enrichment strategy.
 This workflow is suitable for Oxford Nanopore fastq sequence collections and requires a reference genome and a BED file of target coordinates.

 The tutorial is packaged with example data, and the workflow can be reproduced to address questions such as